Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Our Verdict

 The REALFORCE GX1 is an impressive gaming keyboard.
 It has good overall build quality and very good gaming performance, making it suitable for playing casual or competitive titles.
-This keyboard also supports a range of customization, including adjustable actuation and reset points, as well as other popular analog features like Dynamic Mode (aka Rapid Trigger) and Kill Switch (aka SOCD) that provide advantages in specific gaming situations.
+This keyboard also supports a range of customization, including adjustable actuation and reset points, as well as other advanced features like Dynamic Mode (aka Rapid Trigger) and Kill Switch (aka SOCD) that provide advantages in specific gaming situations.
 For more details about these features, see the Keystrokes section.
 Unfortunately, the latency performance is somewhat inconsistent compared to other dedicated gaming keyboards.
 It's very unlikely you'll be able to notice any variability while playing, but it can impact your performance ceiling if you play at a very high competitive level.

 Pros